JunkuiZhang/Games/sociaty/ReadMe.md

 ## 0. Introduction

 Auto-generaete 600 fields each given a random number from 0 to 1 followed the normal distribution.
 The number stands for the field's produnciton.
 Each entity aotu-seek for a high productive field to stay there.
-Entityies' cost to "live" is ascending with time grows with a initial threshold 60.
+Entityies' cost to "live" is ascending with time grows.
+And the initial threshold is 60.

 ## 1. Reference